House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 12. Fuel-burning space heaters are the most dangerous.

 Although all space heaters pose risks, fuel-burning space heaters are the most dangerous.
-In contrast to electronic models, fuel-burning space heaters often do not include automatic turn-off features, and they can lead to smoke inhalation and carbon monoxide poisoning.
+In contrast to electronic models, fuel-burning space heaters often do not include automatic shut-off features, and they can cause smoke inhalation and carbon monoxide poisoning

 (United States Consumer Product Safety Commission)